 In the case of extreme heat, the Tournament Director, along with the Referee Director may deem on a case-by-case basis that a three (3) minute water break is provided in the middle of each half.
 The time required for this break will be taken from playing time and each coach will be advised of this action, prior to the start of the game.

 Eight Team Divisions

 Eight team divisions will consist of two (2) Brackets of (4) teams each.
 Each team will play the others within its Bracket for a total of three (3) preliminary games.
-The winner of Bracket 1 will play the winner of Bracket 2, and the second place team of Bracket 1 will play the second place team of Bracket 2.
-The third place team of Bracket 1 will play the third place team of Bracket 2 and the fourth place team in Bracket 1 will play the fourth place team in Bracket 2.
-There is a total of 4 games for all teams.
+The winner of Bracket 1 will play the winner of Bracket 2 in a Final.
+There will be no consolation games played.